National Oceanic and Atmospheric Administration (NOAA).

 FOR FURTHER INFORMATION CONTACT:

-United States (U.S.) vessels that fish on the high seas (waters beyond the U.S. exclusive economic zone) are required to possess a permit issued under the High Seas Fishing Compliance Act (HSFCA).
-Applicants for this permit must submit information to identify their vessels, owners and operators of the vessels, and intended fishing areas.
-The application information is used to process permits and to maintain a register of vessels authorized to fish on the high seas.
+U.S. vessels that fish on the high seas (waters beyond the U.S. exclusive economic zone) are required to possess a permit issued under the High Seas Fishing Compliance Act.
+Applicants must submit information to identify their vessels and intended fishing areas.
+The application information is used to process applications and to maintain a register of vessels authorized to fish on the high seas.

 II.
 Method of Collection